orstavik/JoiComponents/book/chapter5/Pattern5_ResponsiveLayout.md

 For more on this see [Conflicting gestures](../chapter3/Discussion_conflicting_gestures.md).

 <!---
+todo
+There is a question if we should use HelicopterParentChild instead of <slot name="xyz"> pattern.
+The problem is finding and moving the position of the children in the view, without moving them around in the lightDOM.
+One possibility is to assign slots to the children of certain types/names.
+That is doable.
+That might be good.
+That will also make it HTML composeable, useable when the thing that is to be put somewhere is a slot itself.
+But, then again.
+The slots can also just be put inside a div. and then placed.
+Maybe both works well.

 1. Make a v2 of the example that adds custom zoom behavior
 2. Make a v3 of the example that also alters the shadow dom (alternative to CSS psuedo elements) -->